imranhsayed/frontity-contact-form-7/packages/contact-form-7/README.md

 :fire: Contact Form 7 extension for Frontity theme.

+# How does it work?

+> You need to create a page in your WordPress site ( if you don't already have one ) that contains the CF7 shortcode.
+Install the package as shown in the Installation steps below.
+>Then put that WordPress page name, the slug and the package name in the `frontity-settings.js` as explained below.
+The Frontity page will automatically render all the CF7 forms that are present on that page including the content of the page.
+On successful form submission, the email goes to the admin ( if CF7 email settings are configured on your WordPress site  ).
+Errors are shown as well if the fields are invalid.

+> It uses html processors to render the CF7 form.

+# Features
+1. All CF7 forms on the page will display
+2. You can also use it for multiple pages.
+3. Built with React Frontity in React, so its fast and performant.

 # Installation :wrench:

 ### 1. For new project: by cloning this project.